fb

 What is AbilityFirst and who does it serve?

-AbilityFirst is a Southern California nonprofit founded in 1926 that supports people with intellectual and developmental disabilities and their families.
-With more than 250 employees, it provides programs focused on independence, social connection, and personal growth across the region.
+AbilityFirst is a Southern California nonprofit founded in 1926 — originally as the Crippled Children’s Society of Southern California — that supports people with intellectual and developmental disabilities and their families.
+With more than 250 employees and program centers throughout Greater Los Angeles, it provides programs focused on independence, social connection, and personal growth.

 Who founded AbilityFirst and what is the Lawry’s Restaurants connection?

-Lawrence L. Frank, co-founder of Lawry’s Restaurants, helped establish AbilityFirst a century ago.
-The Frank Family continues to support the organization today and will be honored at the 2026 Food and Wine Festival marking the centennial.
+Lawrence L. Frank, co-founder of Lawry’s The Prime Rib, and fellow Rotarian Paul Dietrich co-founded AbilityFirst in 1926 — then called the Crippled Children’s Society of Southern California — in response to the pre-vaccine polio epidemic.
+The Frank Family continues to support the organization a century later and will be honored at the 2026 Food and Wine Festival.

 When and where is the AbilityFirst Food and Wine Festival 2026?